epicexcelsior/resource-webhooks/resources/FAQ.md

 📌 **6.
 Is there a Vexento Minecraft server?**
 _ _
-> We do, and it's official!
+> Yes, and it's official!
 You can find information about it in %VEXYMC_INFO_CHANNEL%.
 _ _

 📌 **7.
 Do you host events here?**
 _ _
-> Indeed we do!
+> Of course!
+We host events such as movie events, game nights, and more.
+Events are announced in %EVENTS_CHANNEL%.
 Go to %GET_ROLES_CHANNEL% to configure your notifications.
-Event announcements will be posted in %EVENTS_CHANNEL%.
 _ _

 📌 **8.
 I have a different question/concern.**